US jobless claims drop to 787,000, but layoffs remain high

 Congress’ failure to extend aid would also deepen the hardship for many of the jobless, who are struggling to pay bills with unemployment checks that, on average, replace just one-third of their prior earnings.
 Nearly one in six renters — 11.8 million people — are behind on their rent payments, according to an analysis of Census data by the Center on Budget and Policy Priorities.

-The number of people whose state benefits have expired and are now receiving aid for an additional 13 weeks from a federal extended benefit program rose last week by 509,000 to 3.3 million, the government said.
+The number of people whose state benefits have expired and are now receiving aid for an additional 13 weeks from federal and state extended benefit programs rose 600,000 last week to 3.7 million, the government said.

 An additional 345,000 people applied for jobless aid under a separate program that made the self-employed, contractors and gig workers eligible for unemployment benefits for the first time.
 Those figures aren’t adjusted for seasonal trends, so they are reported separately.